sbaresearch/simcoin/README.md

 script is src/setup.py
 dependencies are "https://github.com/petertodd/python-bitcoinlib/archive/9b768434a78fac7654c02e3a71d5d0518eda4f3e.zip"

-# bitcoin sourcode
+# bitcoin source code

-The (staoshi client) standard bitcoind from launchpad is used.
+The (satoshi client) standard bitcoind from launchpad is used.
 To use a modified version build a different docker image.
 It's possible to use the [bitcoinbuilder](github.com/kernoelpanic/bitcoinbuilder) to do that.